cdzombak/plex-meta-migrator/README.md

 # plex-meta-migrator

-Migrate locked metadata fields from one Plex library to another.
-This tool finds matching media items between a source and destination library (by filename) and copies locked metadata fields from source to destination.
+Migrate locked metadata fields or playlists from one Plex library to another.
+This tool finds matching media items between a source and destination library (by filename) and copies locked metadata fields or recreates playlists on the destination.

-Supported metadata includes:
+## Features

+### Metadata Migration (default)

+Copies locked metadata fields from source to destination items, including:

 - Simple fields: title, summary, tagline, sort title, studio, content rating, etc.
 - Tag fields: collections, genres, directors, writers, labels, moods, styles, etc.
 - Images: poster (thumb) and background art

+### Playlist Migration (`--playlist`)

+Copies a playlist from one server to another by matching playlist items to the destination library by filename.
+Smart playlists are not supported.

 ## Usage (Docker)